joerg-walter-de/dokumente/beitragsordnung_en.md

 5. Miscellaneous
-    1. Changes in the member's postal address, name or bank details as well as any changes that affect the calculation of the membership fee must be made known to the executive commitee immediately.
+    1. Changes in the member's postal address, name or bank details as well as any changes that affect the calculation of the membership fee must be made known to the executive committee immediately.

     2. Persuant to § 4 of the statute a member will be expulsed from the association after not having timely paid three monthly fees and after have been sent a reminder letter.
 The obligation to pay the outstanding fees remains.
 For reminder letters the asscociation is entitled to charge - without obligation of proof - an amount of 2,50 Euros.

-    3. The executive commitee can decide to modify these fee regulations when necessary.
-The executive commitee will immediately notify by e-mail all members with known e-mail addresses about such decisions to modify these regulations.
-The executive commitee will further present such decisions to the next general meeting.
+    3. The executive committee can decide to modify these fee regulations when necessary.
+The executive committee will immediately notify by e-mail all members with known e-mail addresses about such decisions to modify these regulations.
+The executive committee will further present such decisions to the next general meeting.

     4. In the event of any inconsistencies between the German and the English version of these bylaws, the German version shall prevail and be legally binding.